Harold Alexander, 1st Earl Alexander of Tunis

-Field Marshal Harold Rupert Leofric George Alexander, 1st Earl Alexander of Tunis (10 December 1891 – 16 June 1969), was a senior and highly decorated British Army officer who served in both of the world wars.
+Field Marshal Harold Rupert Leofric George Alexander, 1st Earl Alexander of Tunis (10 December 1891 – 16 June 1969), was a British Army officer who served in both of the world wars.
 Alexander was born in London and was educated at Harrow school before moving on to the Royal Military College, Sandhurst, for training as an army officer of the Irish Guards.
 He rose to military prominence through his service in the First World War, and continued his career through various British campaigns across Europe and Asia during the interwar period.

 In the Second World War, Alexander, initially in command of a division, oversaw the final stages of the Allied evacuation from Dunkirk and subsequently held field commands in Britain, Burma, North Africa and Italy, including serving as Commander-in-Chief Middle East and commanding the 18th Army Group in Tunisia.
 He then commanded the 15th Army Group for the capture of Sicily and again in Italy before being promoted to field marshal and being made Supreme Allied Commander Mediterranean in late 1944.

-In 1946 he was appointed as Governor General of Canada by King George VI, on the recommendation of the Prime Minister of Canada, William Lyon Mackenzie King, to replace the Earl of Athlone as viceroy, and he occupied the post until he was succeeded by Vincent Massey in 1952.
+In 1946, after being created Viscount Alexander of Tunis, he was appointed as Governor General of Canada by King George VI, on the recommendation of the Prime Minister of Canada, William Lyon Mackenzie King, to replace the Earl of Athlone as viceroy.
+In 1952, he was elevated in the British peerage, becoming Earl Alexander of Tunis, and was succeeded by Vincent Massey as Governor General of Canada.
 Alexander proved to be enthusiastic about the Canadian wilderness and popular with Canadians.
 He was the last Governor General who was born in the United Kingdom as well as the last Governor General to be a peer.

 After the end of his viceregal tenure, Alexander was sworn into the Queen's Privy Council for Canada and thereafter, in order to serve as the British Minister of Defence in the Cabinet of Winston Churchill, into the Imperial Privy Council.
 Alexander retired in 1954 and died in 1969.

 Early life and military career

 Alexander was born in London into an aristocratic family from County Tyrone of Anglo-Irish descent.
 He was the third son of James Alexander, 4th Earl of Caledon, and Lady Elizabeth Graham-Toler, Countess of Caledon, a daughter of the 3rd Earl of Norbury.
 Alexander was educated at Hawtreys and Harrow School, there participating as the 11th batsman in the sensational Fowler's Match against Eton College in 1910.
-Though Alexander toyed with the notion of becoming an artist, he went instead on to the Royal Military College, Sandhurst in 1910.
+Though Alexander toyed with the notion of becoming an artist, he went instead on to the Royal Military College, Sandhurst, in 1910.

 Members of the Irish Guards, pictured here sometime before 1914.
 Alexander, wearing civilian clothes, is standing fourth on the left.

-After passing out from Sandhurst he was commissioned as a second lieutenant in the Irish Guards on 23 September 1911.
+After passing out from Sandhurst, where he was, apparently, "not an outstanding cadet" despite excelling at athletics and winning the Irish Mile championship, he was commissioned as a second lieutenant in the Irish Guards, "with whom he would have a lifelong association", on 23 September 1911.
 He was promoted to lieutenant on 5 December 1912.